laboon/ebook/text/10_what_is_software_testing.md

 It is important to note that it would be literally impossible to exhaustively test every combination of input.
 Even if we were just to test alphanumeric inputs of exactly 10 characters, and ignore all external factors, you are already looking at over 3 quadrillion test cases.
 Since strings can be of arbitrary length (up to the storage limits of the computer), and there are plenty of external factors to consider, an exhaustive test plan for this function would take billions of years to execute!

 It's easy to see, even from this very simple example, that testing can be a very involved process, full of ambiguity and hard decisions about what to focus on.
 As a tester, not only will you have to resolve these ambiguities, but also determine how much effort and time should be spent on resolving them.
 The more energy you put into any particular aspect of testing, the less time you will have for other aspects.
-Keep this in mind when you are developing a testing strategy - the amount of time you have to complete the project may be flexible, but it is always finite, and there are always various priorities which you will have to juggle in order to produce quality software.
+Keep this in mind when you are developing a testing strategy---the amount of time you have to complete the project may be flexible, but it is always finite, and there are always various priorities which you will have to juggle in order to produce quality software.

-Remember that the reason behind testing software is to estimate - and if possible, reduce - the risk to stakeholders.
+Remember that the reason behind testing software is to estimate---and if possible, reduce---the risk to stakeholders.
 Understanding the possible risks can itself help to reduce risk.
 After all, untested software which was never run could (theoretically, at least) be perfect, or it could not work at all.
 Testing helps calculate where between those two extremes the software _actually_ is.
 It can help us figure out whether there are issues with the software which are trivial, or problems which should stop the product from shipping because major functionality does not work.
 By helping to determine the level of risk, software testers allow the other stakeholders involved to make appropriate decisions.